secondary-smiles/info_utils/README.md

    Compiling demo v0.1.0 (/Path/To/Project)
     Finished dev [unoptimized + debuginfo] target(s) in 0.15s
      Running `target/debug/demo`
-INFO
-["main"]:
-Value is 10
+info  ["main"]: Value is 10
-WARN
-["main"]:
-10 is greater than 3
-ERR
-["main"]:
-x is equal to 10, exiting..
+warn  ["main"]: 10 is greater than 3 error ["main"]: x is equal to 10, exiting..
 ```

 > Terminal output is color formatted